-You can even choose to install individual solar tiles or slates, available from suppliers such as Solarcentury, for an even more discreet look.
-As with any PV system, ventilation is important, so your installer may counter-batten to provide a good airflow.
+You can even choose to install individual solar tiles or slates, available from suppliers such as Solarcentury.
+As with any PV system, ventilation is important, so your installer may counter-batten to provide good airflow.

 Alternatives include ground-mounted panels (which literally sit in a frame in your garden) or flat roof installations.
 In the latter case, the modules are usually fitted at a greater pitch than the roof to maximise the amount of strong daylight to which they’re exposed.

 New ground-mounted products that move to track the sun’s path can deliver an efficiency advantage over static systems.
 Heliomotion, winner of a Build It award last year for Best Home Technology Product, is GPS-driven system.
 The company claims it can deliver 30-60% more energy per year than roof panels with the same dimensions.